-We hope we can count on you to join us – Elephant Guardians of Los Angeles -- to speak for those who cannot speak for themselves, namely the three elephants held at the Los Angeles Zoo under conditions contrary to science, ethics, and common decency.
+We hope we can count on you to join us – Elephant Guardians of Los Angeles -- to speak for those who cannot speak for themselves, namely the four elephants held at the Los Angeles Zoo under conditions contrary to science, ethics, and common decency.
 This is an issue that will not go away, and Los Angeles has the incredible opportunity to take a leadership role in the Sanctuary Movement that is gaining momentum around the world.

 The Los Angeles Zoo would like for the public to believe that its redesigned Elephants of Asia Exhibit, opened in 2010, meets the needs of its current inhabitants.
 However, while the environment may look pretty to human visitors, the scene quickly deteriorates when viewed from the perspective of the captive elephants.

 In addition, claims of educating the public are simply unfounded.
 Children cannot learn anything useful about wild animals when they are viewed in a captive situation.
-Although seeing animals in a zoo may delight children, it is basing something that is wonderful on something that is a horror.
+Although seeing animals in a zoo may delight some children, it is basing something that is wonderful on something that is a horror.
 It teaches children to be indifferent to the suffering of others, that it is morally acceptable to benefit at the cost of someone's terror, loss, and destruction.
 Children have a natural interest in and affinity for animals.
 However, they learn from the adult models around them.
 If the adults in their life display apathetic, uncaring attitudes towards animals, or even outright violence, that is what our children will learn.
 On the other hand, if we shift our thinking and model respect for all living things, our children will follow our example.

 Finally, there is no possible gain from a captive elephant breeding program.
 Forced mating and artificial insemination does nothing to help animals in the wild.
 Instead, it increases zoo profits by luring the public to see baby animals.
 A better use of our resources would be finding ways to protect wild animals in their home environments where they can live and raise families in a natural, dignified manner.
 Both male and female elephants are highly infertile in zoos (along with high infant mortality and infanticide, the latter unheard of in the wild), which is not surprising given the terrible stress and devastating conditions they must endure on a daily basis.
 In fact, despite their efforts to stimulate Billy, the zoo has been unsuccessful in collecting any semen samples from him in order to artificially inseminate a female at another zoo.
 Even if captive breeding is successful, it produces physically and psychologically unhealthy elephants destined for a life of captivity and exploitation.
 The Los Angeles Zoo has no intention of breeding elephants for reintroduction to the wild.